Zero Damage in Manufacturing Process

 OUCC has carried out manufacturing process hazard and operability (HazOp) analysis on hazardous processes associated with higher risks.
 A hazard prevention model and the risk management process have been constructed to reduce the probability of industrial accidents.

-We have introduced the Layers of Protection Analysis (LOPA) technology into the newly established EOD plant since 2010 to effectively strengthen the safety protection layer and achieve the expected risk management effects.
+We have introduced the Layers of Protection Analysis (LOPA) technology into the newly established EOD plant in 2010 to effectively strengthen the safety protection layer and achieve the expected risk management effects.

 Risk Hazard Analysis